theSanguss/UNO.py/README.md

 <br>

-## Is it viable to convert this into an EXE file using PyInstaller?
+## Is it viable to convert this into an executable file using PyInstaller?

 Yes, I have done this before and feel obliged to let you know that the [Pyfiglet library](https://github.com/pwaller/pyfiglet/) does **_not_** like working with PyInstaller as is, and most of the things you'll find online to fix this (like hooks) are kinda a pain in the ass to figure out by yourself.
 However, running the below command solved this issue completely for me, and will probably work for others as well: